PavanKB/arvato_customer_segmentation/README.md

 Attributes meta data file has some data as merged cells that needs to be handled.

 There also columns in data that are not represented in the meta data at all!
+We drop those columns- why> becasue we dont know how to treat them.

 **TODO** Add the codes as well.
 ## Code